NYPL/engineering-general/security/README.md

 Applications MUST NOT expose private credentials to users or in source control (e.g. OAuth credentials, tokens, API keys, etc.).

+Applications SHOULD use ENVIRONMENT variables to store private credentials (e.g. OAuth credentials, tokens, API keys, etc.).

+Front-end Applications MUST NOT store any private credentials in browser cache or cookies (e.g. OAuth credentials, tokens, API keys, etc.).

 Applications SHOULD protect against [XSS and CSRF](http://www.redotheweb.com/2015/11/09/api-security.html) attacks.

 Applications SHOULD use HTTPS for connections.

-Applications SHOULD sanitize all user inputs or any input parameters exposed to the user to prevent attacks (e.g. XSS, SQL injection).
+Applications SHOULD sanitize all user inputs, url parameters or any input parameters exposed to the user to prevent attacks (e.g. XSS, SQL injection).

 When storing passwords, `bcrypt` SHOULD be used.